 If you’ve had any contact with China in the past five years, you’ll know just how embedded WeChat is in daily Chinese life.
 With 1.4 billion monthly users according to Tencent’s 2021, WeChat has almost complete penetration of the Chinese market.

 WeChat was launched in 2011 by Chinese tech giant Tencent.
 Literally meaning micro message (微信), it was launched as a messaging app and soon replaced texting in China.
 Since then, it has grown to become a full suite social-media app encompassing all aspects of daily life.

 Its WeChat Pay function has eliminated the need to carry cash in most cities in China.
 Its WeChat Mini Programs function means users often don’t even need to leave the app to access other utilities and applications, such as ride-hailing (Didi taxi) or booking plane/train tickets.
 Its WeChat Store function, while not able to compete with larger Chinese e-commerce platforms like Taobao, means e-commerce is also covered within the app’s ecosystem.

 As a complete ecosystem with ubiquitous reach in China, it is imperative for any business looking to break into the Chinese market to have a strong WeChat presence.
-Below we detail a list of WeChat marketing best practises for businesses:
+Below we detail a list of WeChat marketing best practices for businesses: